 Our program values collaboration, community engagement, diversity, innovation, professionalism, health equity, and social justice.

 The Master of Health Administration (MHA) program at UNC Charlotte is an interdisciplinary program designed for administrators in a changing health care environment.
 Attentive to the specific needs of our students, the program addresses the academic and professional expectations of those seeking to establish careers in the field as well as those currently employed in health care administration.
 Our graduates demonstrate competence across the core health administration domains of leadership, critical thinking, health administration sciences and quantitative analysis, management, political and community stakeholder development, and communication.

-Applications for the Summer/Fall of 2019 are due February 15; applications received by May 1 will be considered on a space available basis.
+Applications for the Summer/Fall semesters are due February 15; applications received by May 1 will be considered on a space available basis.
 Our MHA Handbook, linked below, describes the application process and the program in detail.
 The Handbook supplements the information on our website.
 We encourage interested applicants to download and review our Handbook.